 There is too much of content to study.
 But don’t worry.
 Once you breakdown the whole work into smaller chunks, things become easy.

-You should start your chapter studies from the training notes and videos from your chosen training course.
+- Start your chapter studies from the training videos from your chosen training course.

-You would need about 1-2 hours for watching the training videos, and about 3-4 hours for reading the chapters.
+You will need about 1-2 hours for watching the training videos, and about 3-4 hours for reading the chapters.
 This duration might change depending on the length of the chapter.

-On the other hand, you may need 200 hours of study if you are not a native English speaker.
+On the other hand, your total study time may extend up to 200 hours if you are not a native English speaker.

 The number of days would depend on the number of hours you can study every day.
-Let us look at an example.
+Let us understand the process with the help of an example.

 Let us assume that, on weekdays, you can steal 3 hours every day from your busy schedule.
 And on the weekends, you can devote 5 hours on both the days for studying.
 This would translate into 25 hours of study every week.

-Let us do the mathematics – 150 hours divided by 25 hours each week translates into 6 weeks of study & preparation.
+Let us do the math – 150 hours divided by 25 hours each week translates into 6 weeks of study & preparation.

 You can pass the exam in 6 weeks assuming you can devote 3 hours on a weekday and 5 hours on a weekend day for studies.

-Now, everyone situation is different.
+Now, situation of everyone is different.
 You may or may not have a luxury of so much time.
 Let’s look at a few other scenarios.
 You can pass the exam in